 - Inclusion of proposed definitions for “influential scientific information,” “pivotal science,” “capable of being substantially reproduced” “data” “independent validation” “model” “publicly available” and “reanalyze”

-- Proposal of EPA consideration of studies only if the underlying data is publicly available in a tiered access approach, so that studies relying on data that can’t be made public will be downweighted.
-This means studies will be evaluated not on their quality but on a non-scientific metric.
+- Proposal of EPA consideration of studies only if the underlying data is available in a tiered access approach, so that studies relying on data that can’t be made fully public will be excluded altogether.
+An alternative approach would down-weight studies relying on data that can’t be made fully public.
+With either approach, this means studies will be evaluated not on their quality but on a non-scientific metric.

-- Whether the rule should apply to data generated after the effective date of this rulemaking
+- Whether the rule should apply to data generated before the effective date of this rulemaking

 - Whether there are aspects about data that should be considered by the administrator as they decide to grant an exemption to the rule

 Submitting a comment can be an effective way to participate in the policymaking process, evaluate proposals, and ultimately shape final policies.
 Agencies look for information relevant to the proposed policy—from local impacts to technical knowledge—and are required to respond to substantive comments about a proposed policy’s impacts, questions, and concerns.
 (More on the process at Public Comment Project and in this public comment 101 video.)

 Go to the public comment page for the proposed policy on Regulations.gov to enter or upload your comment.
 Make sure all documents contain your name and contact information.
 Be sure to submit your comment by the expiration date on the webpage and check your email for a receipt confirmation.
 While a submission can be typed directly into the website, uploading a separate document may be easier for you to edit, save, and submit.

 Read through the summary, general information and background to be aware of the context on why the agency is taking this action.

 Write concisely, but provide all details you think may be relevant.